sweattep/modern_quotes/README.md

 >there’s not enough marketing dollars to go around to change the way the rest of the world feels

 >i put my orange four-inch syringe in the door hinge

+>The Lakers brought him in and tried to make him a different player, tried to force him to be something he is not.
+And that led to a lot of the problems they had with each other.
+But the Lakers left him hung out to dry there.